-What Are the Types of Nursing Careers and Nursing Jobs?
+What Are the Types of Nursing Careers?

 Nurses play a vital role in our healthcare sector, serving in many types of nursing careers to care for today’s patients.
 Registered Nurses are a key part of medical teams, along with physicians and other healthcare specialists.

 There are many specialty types of nursing jobs and nursing careers.
 Nursing duties and titles typically reflect the medical field RNs work in and the patients they work with.
 For example, an oncology nurse works with cancer patients or a geriatric nurse may work with elderly patients.
 Some careers in nursing can combine one or more areas of practice: A pediatric oncology nurse will work with children and teens who have cancer.

 Here are examples of some of the many types of nursing jobs, nursing careers, and positions that Registered Nurses with a Bachelor of Science in Nursing (BSN) degree can choose to work in:

 - Addiction nurses care for patients who need help to overcome addictions to alcohol, drugs and other substances.

 - Cardiovascular nurses care for patients with heart disease and people who have had heart surgery.

 - Critical care nurses work in intensive-care units in hospitals, providing care to patients with serious, complex and acute illnesses and injuries that need very close monitoring and treatment.